Cultural Affairs Office

 Houston’s Civic Art Program has commissioned hundreds of site-specific artworks and completed conservation projects across the city.
 The City Art Collection provides residents and visitors the opportunity to encounter art in airports, the convention center, libraries, parks, police stations, health and recreation centers and streetscapes.

-Current Calls for Civic Art
+Civic Art Collection

 - Art in the Parks